upmaru/memovee-tama/tmdb-movie-browsing/querying.md

       }
       ```

+  #### User query contains a genre
   - **User Query:** "Can you find me animated movies with at least 500 votes please show the highest rated ones first."
+OR "Can you find me top horror movies"
-    - Step 1: Use the `search-index_text-based-vector-search` to query for `animated movies`.
+    - Step 1: Use the `search-index_query-and-sort-based-search` to query for all the genre names.
+Make sure you include a `next` parameter to indicate the next step.
       ```json
       {
         "body": {
-          "_source": [
-            "id",
-            "title",
-            "overview",
-            "poster_path",
-            "vote_average",
-            "vote_count",
-            "release_date",
-            "status"
-          ],
-          "limit": 8,
+          "limit": 0,
-          "query": "animated movies"
+          "aggs": {
+            "genres": {
+              "nested": {
+                "path": "genres"
               },
+              "aggs": {
+                "genre_names": {
+                  "terms": {
+                    "field": "genres.name",
+                    "size": 1000
+                  }
+                }
+              }
+            }
+          }
+        },
-        "next": "search-index_query-and-sort-based-search",
+        "next": "query-movies-by-genre",
         "path": {
-          "index": "[the index name from the definition]" }
+          "index": "[the index name from the index-definition]" }
       }
       ```
-    - Step 2: Use the `search-index_query-and-sort-based-search` to sort the results from Step 1 by `vote_average` in descending order and run the range query on the `vote_count`.
+    - Step 2: Use the `search-index_query-and-sort-based-search` to search the movie by choosing the genre that closest matches the user's query and sort the results by `vote_average` in descending order and run the range query on the `vote_count`.
       ```json
       {
         "body": {